 No big surprise here, but MIPS scoring is extremely complicated.
 I’ve broken it down to the simplest explanation I can muster, but that still involves a few separate blog posts.
 In this post we’ll discuss the fundamentals of MIPS scoring, as it applies to registry reporting, since pMD is a CMS certified MIPS Registry.
-Keep an eye out for the next installations of this post, where I’ll explain each individual MIPS categories’ scoring guidelines: Quality Scoring (Part 2), Improvement Activities Scoring (Part 2), and ACI Scoring (Part 3).
-Then we’ll tie it all together with the final piece, the MIPS Payment Adjustment (Part 3).
+Keep an eye out for the next installations of this post, where I’ll explain each individual MIPS categories’ scoring guidelines: Quality Scoring (Part 2), Improvement Activities Scoring (Part 3), and Advancing Care Information scoring, tying it altogether with an overview of the MIPS payment adjustment calculation (Part 4).

 Got it?
 Then, Ready?
 Set.
 Go!

 MIPS Scoring, Simplified: The Fundamentals

 At the end of the day, the piece of the MIPS puzzle that everyone is most interested in is the payment adjustment.
 The payment adjustment determines how much of your money CMS will keep and, ideally, how much additional payment you will receive from CMS.
 Your MIPS payment adjustment is calculated based on your MIPS final score.
 So, let’s start with how the final score is calculated.

 What are the basic components of my MIPS Final Score?

 The final score for the 2017 performance year is composed of three different categories, each of which contribute a certain percentage to the MIPS final score.
 Quality, which replaces PQRS, contributes 60% of the MIPS final score.
 Advancing Care Information, which replaces the Medicare EHR Incentive program for eligible professionals, typically contributes 25% of the MIPS final score.
 Finally, Improvement Activities, a brand new program from CMS, contributes 15% of the MIPS final score.